 Please remember that behind the computer screen is a person.
 Please treat e-mail with the same care and respect that you would a face-to-face interaction.
 This is especially important when our entire relationship is facilitated online.
-Compose e-mail carefully, using a pertinent subject line, an appropriate greeting and a concise message, without spelling or grammatical errors.
 I will attempt to return all e-mail promptly, within two business days.
-For faster response, email me directly at malviniredden@csus.edu, rather than via Canvas messages.
-For very quick questions, use Remind (join remind.com/join/coms180).
+I do not regularly answer email after 7 p.m. or on the weekends.
+For a faster response, email me directly at malviniredden@csus.edu, rather than via Canvas messages.
+For very quick questions, use Remind (join: remind.com/join/coms180).